In Vitro to In Vivo Extrapolation

 NICEATM's computational toxicologists developed methods for conducting IVIVE analyses, described in a publication in the journal Applied In Vitro Toxicology (Chang et al. 2014).
 Subsequent work focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches.
 This work is described in a publication in Environmental Health Perspectives (Casey et al. 2018).

 Application of these IVIVE approaches to predict the potential of substances to cause developmental toxicity and to interact with the endocrine system was described in a poster presented at the 2017 SOT Annual Meeting (Chang et al.).
 Current work on developmental toxicity is evaluating the impact of pharmacokinetics and different modeling approaches on predicting relevant external exposure.
 Preliminary results using data from a specific in vitro stem cell-based assay as input for IVIVE suggest that these approaches could quantitatively predict in vivo developmental toxicity potential of valproate analogues.
-A poster describing this work (Chang et al.) will be presented at the 2020 SOT annual meeting.
+An abstract describing this work (Chang et al.) was accepted for presentation at the 2020 SOT annual meeting.